HIOTio/HIOTProto/README.md

 In order to move an aggregator from one device to another, each device is sent an updated configuration, removing the aggregator from one device and adding it to another

 ## Delegator
+Delegators act as intermediaries between the platform and controllers and are used to group "similar" controllers together.
+By similar, this could be all controllers interfacing with a specific type of real-world device, or all controllers interfacing with devices in a particular location (so, for a smart office, this could be all lighting controllers or all controllers - lighting, AC etc. on a particular floor of the building)

 ## Commander
+Commanders can communicate directly with specified aggregators and delegators and allow for monitoring and control of the local environment without any reliance on the platform.
+In this way, commanders support off-line access to an IOT deployment as well as reducing the bandwidth requirements between the deployment and the platform.
 ## Coordinator
+THe coordinator is the edge device of the deployment and the only device which can communicate directly with the platform.
 # Messaging
 Work to date has leverage MQTT as the underlying messaging protocol.
 Each device and deployed role has a unique set of MQTT topics to publish on or subscribe to.